 We continued with the recognition awards of Sister of the Year by the DOP and the AHEPAN of the Year.

 - Fr.
-Nick, Athina Plaka and Caroline Moses.
-We thank you!
+Nick, Athina Plaka.
+Thank you!

-Our next AHEPA meeting will be on June 10.
+Our next AHEPA meeting will be on June 9.
 We will pause in July and August and resume in September.

-A nationally affiliated organization whose purpose is to promote and retain the values of Hellenism, Education, Philanthropy, Civic Responsibility, and Family and Individual Excellence.
+AHEPA is a nationally affiliated organization whose purpose is to promote and retain the values of Hellenism, Education, Philanthropy, Civic Responsibility, and Family and Individual Excellence.
 The organization is comprised of men in our congregation who meet monthly and provide support to our community through fellowship scholarships and other social activities.